LockTech/cerberus/README.md

 Identities are not directly assigned permissions.
 Instead, this association is decoupled into the concept of Roles.

 Permissions are assigned to roles, roles are then assigned to identities.
-Many identities can share the same role, and an identity can be assigned many roles.
+Many identities can share the same role, and an account can be assigned many roles.

-To an application which depends upon Cerberus' functionality, the distinction between who carries what role is arbitrary: the application can `check` if an identity has been assigned an expected permission without knowing anything about the roles which that user has, or that roles exist at all.
+To an application which depends upon Cerberus' functionality, the distinction between who carries what role is arbitrary: the application can `check` if an account has been assigned an expected permission without knowing anything about the roles which that user has, or that roles exist at all.

 Roles cannot extend the permissions of another role.
 This choice was made as a [performance](https://www.ory.sh/keto/docs/next/performance) consideration, to limit the depth of `checks`.